By using this site, you agree to the Privacy Policy and Terms of Use.

 • Ten essential minerals orchestrate all major body functions from heartbeat to immune response

-• Magnesium alone participates in over 300 biochemical reactions including energy production and DNA repair
+• Magnesium participates in biochemical reactions including energy production and DNA repair

 • Mineral deficiencies create cascading effects across multiple organ systems rather than isolated symptoms